 For example, if you are interested in putting your money somewhere that is easily accessible you might choose a regular checking account, an interest-bearing savings account, or a money management account.

 Investment accounts are another option for savings.
-Investment portfolios, which are not FDIC-insured, allow you to invest money into stocks, ETFs, and even cryptocurrency.
+Investment portfolios, which are not FDIC-insured, allow you to invest money into stocks, ETFs, and even buying and selling cryptocurrency.

 Investing may offer higher returns than money market accounts, but investments also always have the risk of depreciation based on market changes.